 Shape your future with a degree from the University of Essex

-You’ll be able to truly make a difference with a degree from the University of Essex, which is ranked top 40 in the UK (Complete University Guide 2023).
+You’ll be able to truly make a difference with a degree from the University of Essex, which is ranked top 30 in the UK (Guardian University Guide 2025).

 Kaplan helps international students gain entry to an Essex degree through a range of university preparation courses at the University of Essex International College.
 Known as pathway courses, they enable you to improve your academic skills and English language level, so you meet the University’s entry requirements.